International Arrest Warrant

 An ICC arrest warrant is an official court order that mandates state authorities to detain and surrender to the court an individual accused of committing crimes that fall under the ICC’s jurisdiction.

-Arrest warrants are issued in accordance with Article 58 of the Rome Statute of the ICC.
+Arrest warrants are issued under Article 58 of the Rome Statute of the ICC.
 According to this article, if there is reasonable ground to believe that a person has committed a crime that falls under the court’s jurisdiction, and their arrest is necessary for:

 • Ensuring appearance in court;